Here are some of the things we get asked most often, but please get in touch if you have a question that is not covered here.

 Will Andrew deliver the shows in my school?

-Sometimes – but he has also carefully trained others to deliver exactly the same show (and this works out cheaper!)
-Our new mathemagician, Robbie Bowman is a professional actor, great communicator, and very funny guy!
+Rarely – but he has also carefully trained others to deliver exactly the same show (and this works out cheaper!)
+Our new mathemagician, Robbie Bowman, is a professional actor, great communicator, and very funny guy!

 How far ahead do we need to book?